Eldoret: Airports

-The City of Eldoret is served by two aerodromes, Eldoret International Airport and Eldoret Airstrip.
+The town of Eldoret is served by two aerodromes, Eldoret International Airport and Eldoret Airstrip.

 Eldoret International Airport is a regional airport approximately 14 km from Eldoret city.
 It has daily scheduled flights to Nairobi and Lodwar and weekly international cargo flights operated by Emirates and Etihad Airways.
 Situated at 6941 ft above sea level, the airport has a single asphalt runway that measures 3475 m in length.

 Four domestic airline companies operate in this airport: Fly 540, Jambojet, Skyward Express and Silverstone Air.